Small Hazard-free Transducers: Related Work

-It is worth noting that the lower bound can be circumvented using non-combinational logic~\cite{friedrichs18containing}.
+Furthermore, we remark that the lower bound can be circumvented by using non-standard non-combinational logic~\cite{friedrichs18containing}.
 Using clocked circuits and so-called masking registers, $k$-bit hazards can be eliminated with factor $\BO(k)$-overhead.
 Masking registers also strictly increase the computational power of the system with each clock cycle.
-However, in this work we consider combinational logic only. \paragraph*{Parallel Prefix Computation.} The result from~\cite{date18} is based on an application of a special case of the parallel prefix computation (PC) framework by Ladner and Fischer~\cite{ladner1980parallel}.
-They observed that any transcription function can be efficiently computed as follows: \begin{compactenum} \item For an encoding of the space of functions from $S$ to itself, encode for input string $x\in \Sigma^n$ the function $t_i\coloneqq t(\cdot,x_i)\colon S\to S$ for each $i\in \{1,\ldots,n\}$. \item Compute for each $i$ (the encoding of) the function $\pi_i\coloneqq t_i\circ t_{i-1}\circ \ldots \circ t_1$. \item Compute $s_i=\pi_i(s_0)$ for each $i$. \item Compute the output $o(s_{i-1},x_i)$ for each $i$. \end{compactenum} For a constant-size Moore machine, all but the second step can be done in parallel for each $i$ by circuits of size $\BO(n)$ and depth $\BO(1)$.
-The second step can be performed by a circuit of size $\BO(n)$ and depth $\BO(\log n)$ exploiting associativity of function composition.
-This celebrated result yields the only asymptotically optimal adder constructions known to date, cf.~\cite{swartzlander15arithmetic}.

-In~\cite{date18}, it was possible to exploit highly convenient circumstances.
-First, it held that $S=\Sigma=\IB^2$ and $t\colon \IB^2\times \IB^2 \to \IB^2$ turned out to be associative.
-Second, also the extension of $t\colon \IT^2\times \IT^2\to \IT^2$ induced by a hazard-free circuit implementing $t$ was associative.\footnote{This is not true in general, even if the original function is associative.
-A counter-example is given by addition (modulo $4$) of $2$-bit standard binary code: $(01+01)+0\mfu = 1\mfu \neq \mfu \mfu = 01+(01+0\mfu)$.} One can show in this setting that this operator can be used directly, yielding a very efficient solution that avoids hazards that would arise from the multi-step process laid out above.

-\paragraph*{Error Correcting and Snake-in-the-Box Codes.} The properties we require from our codes are reminiscent of error detection and correction codes (see, e.g., \cite{macwilliams77theory}).
-Given a imprecision-$p$ codeword $x$ for $p\leq k$, a $k$-preserving code $\gamma$ is sufficiently strong to guarantee that any $y\in \res(x)$ is either recognized as a non-codeword or is in $\gamma(r_x)$.
-The latter is ``correct'' in the sense that this codeword is contained in the range of values that $x$ represents.
-This corresponds to error detection; e.g., a (redundant) parity bit enables noticing, but not fixing, single-bit errors.

-The stronger property of $k$-recoverability is akin to error correction.
-For a recoverable code, we can map any $y\in \res(x)$ back to a codeword from $\gamma(r_x)$ via $\gamma(\gamma^{-1}(y))$.
-The matching property of an error correction code is the ability to recover the original codeword after up to $k$ bit flips.
+However, in this paper, we consider combinational logic only.